 I began the NaNoWriMo challenge in 2005.
 My novel was called “No Sleep, No Talk” and yes, it was as bad as the title implies.
 In fact, it stank – royally.
 I really didn’t have a concrete plot idea, I just sort of allowed my characters to lead me around.
 It was like feeling my way in a pitch black room; I had no idea where I was going, or where I had been.
 But man, I had fun writing it.

 I have never once thought it was a waste of time.
 The experience, the LICENSE to let go and simply write whatever I wanted to was thoroughly liberating.
 I needed permission to let go of my preconceived ideas about writing and simply write.
 After crossing that 50,000 word line, I felt free, truly free, to be open and honest with my writing, for the first time in my life.
 I’ll never forget the experience.

-Last year, I wrote a mystery/suspense story entitled “Broken Silence.”
+In 2008, I wrote a mystery/suspense story entitled “Broken Silence.”
 In essence, it was centered around a group of people who lived on a cul-de-sac and who found themselves stranded after a nasty ice storm raged through.
 The story was basically trying to survive the elements, each other and some unknown force that was causing people to just … disappear.
 I still think the idea is marketable.
 In fact, I will likely go back to my project and rewrite it because that’s how confident I am about this idea.
 I based this idea on my own real-life experience.
 In 2006, we had an ice storm dump five inches of ice on us.
 Our city shut down.
 Seventy-five percent of the city lost power and we went into survival mode.
 My family was without electricity for almost 12 days.
 It was a test of my character, and the characters of those around me.